constellation-daq/Constellation/cxx/satellites/Caribou/README.md

 * **Launching**: During launch, the device is powered using Peary's `powerOn()` command.
 After this, the satellite waits for one second in order to allow the AIDA TLU to fully configure and make the clock available on the DUT outputs.
 Then, the `configure()` command of the Peary device interface is called.

 * **Reconfiguration**: Any register returned by the device by `list_registers()` or memory registers from `list_memories()` can be updated during reconfiguration.
-The satellite attempts to read any of these values from the provided reconfiguration config and, if successful, updates the device.
+The satellite attempts to read any of these values from the provided reconfiguration object and, if successful, updates the device.

 * **Start / Stop**: During start and stop, the corresponding Peary device functions `daqStart()` and `daqStop()` are called.